 Introduction to Engineering Design (ENES 100)

-The current implementation of ENES 100 requires students to design, build and test an autonomous hovercraft capable of meeting a set of very challenging product specifications.
-Students in all sections receive the same set of product specifications on the first day of class and compete in a final design competition on the last day of class.
-The current project is extremely challenging and requires the successful design and integration of structural, levitation, propulsion, power, sensors and controls sub-systems.
+The current implementation of ENES 100 requires student teams to design, build, and test a prototype over sand vehicle (OSV) capable of autonomously navigating a course and completing one of several missions.
+Students learn and apply vehicle mechanics, electronics, programming, computer aided design, and additive manufacturing concepts while designing their OSVs.
+Students in all sections receive the same set of product specifications and mission requirements on the first day of class and compete in a final design competition on the last day of class.

 A few student comments after completing ENES 100